Start and stop a streaming fragment

 • The data will have datetime.datetime index values.

-4. Save your app.py file and view your running app.
+4. Save your app.py file, and view your running app.

-Your running preview will automatically update as you save changes to app.py.
-Your preview will still be blank.
-Return to your code.
+Your preview will be blank but will automatically update as you save changes to app.py.

 To begin with, you'll define a function to randomly generate some data for two time series, which you'll call "A" and "B." It's okay to skip this section if you just want to copy the function.